aprilyye/ocaml-flashcard-simulation/README.md

 Project submission by Ivana Terziyska (it76), April Ye (yy459), Karson Daecher (kbd45), and Oren Michaely (om72)

 ## Project Description
 We implemented a flashcard simulation that allows users to study for classes via a CSV file containing terms and definitions.
 Some key features of our program includes:
-  * Shuffle order of flashcards (front = terms, back = definitions)
+  * Translate CSV file contents into flashcards (front = terms, back = definitions)
+  * Shuffle order of flashcards
   * Star flashcards to be able to specifically either practice or test over problematic cards
   * Unstar flashcards when user has successfully mastered the flashcard material
   * Practice specifically over incorrectly answered flashcards during test